 PA CTF recently established the nonprofit supporting organization, Friends of the Children’s Trust Fund (Friends).
 The purpose of this organization is to raise additional funds through philanthropy and promote awareness of CTF, while publicizing the program and its mission.
 The main objective of Friends will be to increase CTF revenues and identify and secure new areas of funding.

 Since its inception in 1988 through 2012, Pennsylvania has continued its commitment to keeping children safe by awarding over $33 million in Children’s Trust Fund grants to 262 organizations across the state.

 Bureau of Certification Services

-The Bureau of Certification Services is responsible for the regulation of all child care centers, group day care homes and family day care homes in Pennsylvania.
-All certification staff work out of three regional offices, with the exception of three headquarters staff who work out of Harrisburg.
+The Bureau of Certification Services is responsible for the regulation of all child care centers, group daycare homes, and family day care homes in Pennsylvania.
+All certification staff works out of three regional offices, with the exception of three headquarters staff who work out of Harrisburg.

 The Certification Bureau receives inquiries regarding a variety of topics, including: